outpaddling/desktop-installer/README.md

 ![Music](strawberry.png)

-BSD is great for science and engineering, as well, with over 2,400 packages in the math and science categories of FreeBSD ports:
+BSD is great for science and engineering, as well, with over 2,400 packages in the math and science categories of FreeBSD ports.
+Below are screen shots of an RNA-Seq differential expression analysis, and GNU Octave, and excellent open source alternative to Matlab.

 ![Bioinformatics](bioinformatics.png)
 ![Octave](octave.png)